-Concerning the storage of imaging data, both the Canon RP and the X100 write their files to SDXC cards.
-The Canon RP supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the X100 cannot take advantage of Ultra High Speed SD cards.
+Concerning the storage of imaging data, both the RP and the X100 write their files to SDXC cards.
+The RP supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the X100 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS RP and Fujifilm FinePix X100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-It is notable that the Canon RP has a microphone port, which is missing on the X100.
+It is notable that the RP has a microphone port, which is missing on the X100.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The Canon RP is a recent model that features in the current product line-up of Canon.
-In contrast, the X100 has been discontinued (but it can be found pre-owned on eBay).
+The RP is a recent model that features in the current product line-up of Canon.
+In contrast, the X100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100 was succeeded by the Fujifilm X100S.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.